Anxiety Medication Leading to Dependency

 - Lying about how much Xanax you take

 - Try to stop taking Xanax but can’t

 - Experience withdrawal signs when not taking the drug

 Treatment for the Co-Occurring Disorders of Anxiety and Xanax Addiction

 Dual diagnosis treatment will begin with a medically supervised detoxification.
 Benzos, such as Xanax, are quite difficult to withdraw from and require a professional detox specialist who will set up a tapering schedule.
 By stepping down the dosing over a period of two weeks the withdrawal symptoms will be more manageable, improving the chances the individual will succeed in detoxing and get into treatment.

 Treatment should be obtained through a program that is defined as “dual diagnosis.”
 These programs have the psychiatric expertise available to help safely guide the client through the treatment process in light of potential psychological symptoms that might present themselves along the way.
 Treatment can be inpatient or outpatient, this determined largely by the severity and history of the Xanax addiction.
 Clients who stay the course will be rewarded with helpful recovery tools and techniques, and a future that is drug free.

-The Treatment Specialist Provides Information About Self Medicating Anxiety With Xanax
+Treatment for Self Medicating Anxiety

 The Treatment Specialist is an online resource for individuals seeking information about mental health conditions or substance use disorders.
-If you are self medicating anxiety with Xanax and need more information about treatment options, please contact The Treatment Specialist today at (866) 644-7911.
+If you are self medicating anxiety with Xanax and need more information about treatment options, please contact a Treatment Specialist today at (866) 644-7911.